JoaoBarcella/JoaoBarcella/README.md

-<h2 align="left">Hi 👋!
-My name is João and I'm a front end developer student from Brazil</h2>
+<h2 align="left">Hi, My name is João and I'm a front end developer student from Brazil</h2>

 ###